Discover decision-relevant, impartial geoscience information that is rich with links to credible and impartial sources.

 Peruse our collection of maps and visualizations that has been curated from federal and state agencies, including state geological surveys.
 We provide coverage of all 50 states, and the District of Columbia.
 The focus of our maps and visualizations collection is on interactive maps and visualization tools.

-The Geological Surveys Database is now an external database that has be integrated into AGI's Critical Issues webpages.
+The Geological Surveys Database is now an external database that is integrated into AGI's Critical Issues webpages.
 To use the entire suite of features of the Geological Surveys Database, please visit https://statesurveys.americangeosciences.org.

 Geoscientists gather and interpret data about the Earth and other planets, providing the data, tools, and expertise to help solve some of America’s greatest challenges.This set of policy recommendations outlines ways to achieve our shared national interests where the geosciences play a significant role.
 The policy proposals build on the consensus document Geoscience for America’s Critical Needs: Invitation to a National Policy Dialogue, which was developed for the 2016 election.
 This report highlights the shared priorities of eight professional geoscientific societies that represent some 250,000 members.
 We in the geoscience community offer to share our scientific expertise and perspectives as you craft national policies to build a strong and competitive nation.
 The policy proposals laid out in this document are centered around five high-level thematic areas: